Liangmai people

 The Liangmai people are a Tibeto-Burmese ethnic group that inhabit Nagaland and Manipur states of Northeast India.
 Their villages are mostly spread across the Peren district in Nagaland and Tamenglong, Senapati, Kangpokpi in Manipur.
 They are a part of the larger Naga tribes and have a similar language and culture.
 A majority of the Liangmais practise Christianity while a small section in Tening village of Nagaland still adheres to traditional Heraka religious practices.

 Etymology

 The word “Liangmai” is a compound word made up of liang + mai.
-Here, liang is construed as kyliang means a ‘sector in a village’ and mai means people, which is best translated as “a group of people from one sector”, probably referring to a group of people from one segment of Makuiluangdi village.
+Here, liang is construed as kyliang, meaning a ‘sector in a village’, and mai means people.
+Thus "Liangmai" best translated as “a group of people from one sector”, probably referring to a group of people from one segment of Makuiluangdi village.
 Secondly, liang is interpreted as north, which means people from the north.
 The interpretations are closely connected and possibly accurate as the Liangmais settled in the Northern part of the present Hamai (Zeliangrong or Luangdimai) territory.
 At the same time, the Liangmai people might be a number of people from the same kyliang or sector in Makuiluangdi village who lived there as the ruler of the land.